Did you just have a c-section and want to know how long you should wear your belly binder?

-That is where the postpartum wrap comes in!
+That is where the postpartum wrap can be helpful.

 The hope is that it provides you with enough support so that you can experience less pain as you move around.

 Do postpartum belly wraps help with weight loss or body shaping?

 Postpartum belly wraps will not help with weight loss or body shaping.

 With that said, when you wear a wrap, you may notice increased sweating in your abdomen.
 This, however, does not contribute to fat loss.

 The best way to lose fat is by following a healthy diet.